When to Use duo

 - • REFLECT: Flag what didn't work

-Your first ..architect session sets the tone.
+Your first design session sets the tone.
 Bring your PRFAQ, your project's compass.
-The AI will read it and ask questions you haven't thought of yet.
-That's the ritual: tell it where you're going.
-It'll help you figure out how.
+The AI reads it and asks questions you haven't thought of yet.
+That's the ritual.
+Tell it where you're going.
+It helps you figure out how.

 Core Files